 If outdoor celebrations and big crowds are not for you, make a reservation at one of the city’s many fine restaurants and celebrate the evening over delectable meals and of course, lots of bubbly.
 Many restaurants offer special deals or packages for the evening, so make sure you check ahead to ensure the perfect night for you, your loved ones and friends.
-Some of our favorite celebratory meals are offered at M Bistro, Galatoire's, Landry's Seafood and Justine.
+See here for our list of restaurants open for New Year’s Eve.

 The Allstate Sugar Bowl takes place on New Year's Day, but the festivities start early.
 If you're a college football fan, catch the Allstate Sugar Bowl NYE Parade, which takes place every New Years Eve during the day.